 Conclusion On The 7th Commandment

-Because God loves and wants His people to be faithful to Himself, He likewise requires faithfulness and purity between man and woman in a covenant of marriage.
-We are to abstain from both the act of actually adultery, sexual intercourse outside of marriage and the thought thereof—lust.
+Because God loves and wants His people to be faithful to Himself, He likewise requires faithfulness and purity between husband and wife in a covenant of marriage.
+We are to abstain from both the act of actual adultery, sexual intercourse outside of marriage and the thought thereof—lust.

 The Eighth Commandment